Alzheimer’s and Art Therapy: Nurturing Creativity and Expression

 A gentle introduction to different art mediums can also promote greater acceptance over time.

-However, this requires highly skilled practitioners with training not only in therapy but also care – an area currently experiencing a shortage, which will be discussed further in the following section.
+However, this requires highly skilled practitioners with training not only in therapy but also dementia care – an area currently experiencing a shortage, which will be discussed further in the following section.

 Shortage of Skilled Experts